makersmecca/Typing-Animation-React/README.md

 A simple React Typing animation component that takes in certain props for customization.

 ## Sample usage:
-Navigate to "src/Components"
-Copy the "TextCanvas.jsx" component to your src folder.
+Navigate to "src/TextCanvas.jsx", and copy the "TextCanvas.jsx" component to your src folder.
 Then use the component in your components like this

 ```
 import TextCanvas from "./TextCanvas";